MSIA/AVC_BinqiShen_project/README.md

 #### Test Connection to Database

-To test if you can connect to the database, run the following commend:
+To test if you can connect to the database, run the following command:

 ```
 docker run -it --rm \